 Which engine will McLaren have?

-During the 2017-season it became clear that McLaren no longer wanted to continue in Formula 1 with Honda as engine supplier.
-A complicated exchange was made, which meant that Toro Rosso would take the engines from Honda (to avoid there being one supplier without a customer and Renault having to provide four teams) and McLaren would have the same power source as Red Bull Racing (who have now switched to Honda).
+During the 2017-season it became clear that McLaren no longer wanted to continue in Formula 1 with Honda as an engine supplier.
+A complicated exchange was made, which meant that Toro Rosso would take the engines from Honda and McLaren would have the same power source as Red Bull Racing (who have now switched to Honda).
 The French engine will also be back in the back of the MCL35 in 2020, but from 2021 onwards the team will return to Mercedes as their engine supplier.

 Latest McLaren news